two-mode waitlists, on every plan

 Waitlists that fill both ways

-Auto-promote when a spot opens early.
-First-to-claim broadcast when it opens late.
+Book the next person in line when a spot opens early.
+Alert everyone and let the first to tap win when it opens late.
 Both modes, every plan.
-70-80% conversion on broadcast, 90%+ on auto-promote.
-The same waitlist primitive Mariana Tek and Walla ship, at Junocal's entry-tier price.
+70-80% conversion on first-to-claim, 90%+ on auto-booked.
+The same waitlist Mariana Tek and Walla build in, at Junocal's entry-tier price.

 two modes, one waitlist